michellexliu/julierostock.github.io/README.md

 4. Click 'commit changes...'
 5. (optional) Edit commit message
 6. Click 'commit changes'
 7. Wait a min or 2, then check https://julierostock.netlify.app/.
-You should also be able to see the status below
+You should also be able to refresh this page and look at the status below ('Building' means your changes are being deployed, 'Success' means your changes have loaded).
+You may need to do a hard refresh (command + SHIFT + r) on your website to see the changes.

 ## Status
 [![Netlify Status](https://api.netlify.com/api/v1/badges/5751ff4a-585f-4d8c-a6cc-7479ff6ac43e/deploy-status)](https://app.netlify.com/projects/julierostock/deploys)